 2. May Help Prevent Disease

-In addition to protecting heart health, eggs may also aid in the prevention of metabolic syndrome, which is a cluster of conditions that increase the risk of issues like heart disease, stroke and diabetes.
+In addition to protecting heart health, eggs may also aid in the prevention of metabolic syndrome, which is a cluster of conditions that increases the risk of issues like heart disease, stroke and diabetes.

-One study released in early 2016 studied participants over 40 for almost 3.5 years to evaluate how egg consumption impacted metabolic syndrome.
+One study released in 2016 studied participants over 40 for almost 3.5 years to evaluate how egg consumption impacted metabolic syndrome.
 The study found that higher egg consumption could reduce the risk of metabolic syndrome in adults over 40 and that it had a positive, significant impact on blood sugar and triglyceride levels in men, in particular.

 Not only that, but eggs also contain carotenoids, which are a type of antioxidant compound that can help protect against oxidative damage to the cells.
 Some research also shows that antioxidants may play a key role in disease prevention and could reduce the risk of developing chronic conditions like diabetes, cancer and autoimmune disorders.